-NOTE: The NF Instance ID of DCCF is included in a different IE than source NF so that Rel-16 NRF will ignore the new IE.
+NOTE 2: The NF Instance ID of DCCF is included in a different IE than source NF so that Rel-16 NRF will ignore the new IE.

-8. The NRF shall check whether the DCCF and the NF Service Consumer (e.g. NWDAF) are allowed to access the service provided by the identified NF Service Producers.
+8. The NRF shall check whether the DCCF and the NF Service Consumer (e.g., NWDAF) are allowed to access the service provided by the identified NF Service Producers.
 NRF authenticates both DCCF and NWDAF based on one of the SBA methods described in clause 13.3.1.2.
 DCCF may include an additional CCA for authentication.